Jesse W. Curtis Sr.: Early life and education

 Curtis was born on July 18, 1865, in San Bernardino, California, to William Jesse Curtis and Frances Sophia Cowles.
 They had arrived in 1864 after traveling on the Oregon Trail from Iowa as members of the Pella Company wagon train that included the family of Wyatt Earp.

 Curtis's family has a long association with the law.
-Curtis's father was a teacher and lawyer who helped found the San Bernardino Bar Association.
+Curtis's father was a teacher and lawyer who helped found the San Bernardino County Bar Association in 1875.
 Curtis's grandfather, I. C. Curtis, was a lawyer and a member of the Iowa Legislature.
 Curtis's uncle, William S. Holman, was a Democratic Congressman from Indiana, and Curtis's great-grandfather on his mother's side, Jesse Lynch Holman, sat on the first Indiana Supreme Court and was later a United States District Court judge.
 Curtis's son, Jesse William Curtis Jr., became a federal court judge, as well.

 In 1887, Curtis graduated with a Ph.B. in the first class that went completely through the University of Southern California (he was eventually their oldest living alumnus).
 In 1891, he received a LL.B. from the University of Michigan Law School.
 He then began private practice in San Bernardino with his father at Curtis, Oster & Curtis, and its progeny, where he remained for 23 years, except for a stint from 1899 to 1903 serving as District Attorney of San Bernardino County.